 In 1993 Primal Scream went to Memphis to make an album with Tom Dowd and the Muscle Shoals rhythm section, that album never saw the light of day, until now.
 Following the recent discovery of these tracks in a box lurking in Andrew Innes’ basement, Primal Scream will release the original studio recordings from Memphis of the tracks that eventually became their 1994 album ‘Give Out But Don't Give Up’.
 Disc 1: 9 track album of finished tracks.
 Disc 2: 15 outtakes.
-Also available on CD.
+Also available on vinyl.

 Primal Scream’s third album, ‘Screamadelica’ (1991) broke the band big after several years of flop records and treading the boards.
 The now legendary and ground breaking album left the band with a problem.
 How the hell are we gonna follow this?